 The Protecting Agencies may request tactical resources from each other for initial response without processing a Resource Order.
 Approved fire time reports will be completed and signed before tactical and/or support resources are released.

-Jurisdictional Agency resources may respond based on a verbal request from the Protecting Agency or as described in Clause IX.4 (Independent Action) of the Alaska Master AgreementMaster Agreement but follow-up documentation including a Resource Order and approved time report is required for cost recovery purposes.
+Jurisdictional Agency resources may respond based on a verbal request from the Protecting Agency or as described in Clause IX.4 (Independent Action) of the Alaska Master Agreement but follow-up documentation including a Resource Order and approved time report is required for cost recovery purposes.

 Any non-Stafford Act, non-fire response request requires a Reimbursable Agreement be in place prior to filling a request.
-For the Department of the Interior Agencies see the 2014 U.S. Department of the Interior Memorandum of Agreement for Intra-Agency Support during Emergency Incidents (https://www.doi.gov/sites/doi.gov/files/migrated/emergency/upload/DOI-MOA-post-surname-FINAL-14JAN14.PDF).
+For the Department of the Interior Agencies see the U.S. Department of the Interior Alaska Master Agreement for Interagency Support during Emergency Incidents (PDF).

 Extended Staffing Requests

-All requests for extended staffing must be approved and a charge/reimbursable code assigned by the Protecting Agency FMO.
+All requests for extended staffing must include a charge/reimbursable code and be approved by the Protecting Agency FMO.
 The use of local Jurisdictional or Protecting Agency resources will be documented at the local dispatch level to support overtime authorizations and billing procedures and be provided to the regional fire management offices.
-A Resource Order is required for extended staffing by Jurisdictional Agency resources to support cost recovery billing by the Jurisdictional Agency (see VII.A.4Clauses and .
+A Resource Order is required for extended staffing by Jurisdictional Agency resources to support cost recovery billing by the Jurisdictional Agency (see Section VII.A.4).

+Requests for extended and weekend staffing for statewide shared tactical resources will be processed by AICC and costs will be allocated to the agency making the request.
+These costs and the resulting support costs are included in the Bill for Collection for Suppression and Non-specific Suppression Support.
+(See Attachment 2.)

-Attachment 2Supplemental Resource Requests
+Supplemental Resource Requests

-Supplemental resource requests for Statewide resources (e.g., sharing a booster load of Smokejumpers between DNR and AFS, GACC Support, MAC Support) will be discussed at the Daily Statewide Tactical Meeting.
+Supplemental resource requests for Statewide resources (e.g., sharing a booster load of Smokejumpers between DNR and AFS, GACC Support, or MAC Support) will be discussed at the Daily Statewide Tactical Meeting.
 Apportionment of mobilization and prepositioning costs associated with these resources will be agreed upon by the Protecting Agencies and documented on Resource Orders by AICC.
 Supplemental Resource costs will be included as line items in the Bill for Collection for Suppression and Non-Specific Suppression Support.

-Severity funding may be requested by individual agencies through their own internal processes.
-Severity requests should be coordinated in order to increase efficiency and minimize duplication.AIMG
+Severity funding may be requested by individual agencies through their internal processes.
+Severity requests should be coordinated in order to increase efficiency and minimize duplication.
+See the AIMG for additional Severity discussion.

-Prepositioned resources requests will be coordinated at the Daily Statewide Tactical Meeting at PL1-3.
+Prepositioned resource requests will be coordinated at the Daily Statewide Tactical Meeting at PL1-3.
 The MAC group will coordinate prepositioned resources at PL4-5.
-See AIMG for additional Severity discussion.

 Alaska IMTs